jeanlucaslima/chess-dashboard/README.md

 * [ ] Games by day graph (#games x date)
 * [ ] Grab games from lichess API

+## Insights ideas

+* [ ] Weekly average rating, with how many games
+* [ ] Average daily rating, with "shadow" that as large as many games there were

 # How to run

 TBD